top of page

 Where it All Started

-Academically committed, socially responsible, internationally minded, legally skilled.
-These four core values have been the very foundation to which members of the Asian Law Students’ Association, famously known as ALSA, thrives to this present day.
+Academically committed, socially responsible, internationally minded, and legally skilled.
+These four pillars have been the very foundation on which members of the Asian Law Students’ Association, famously known as ALSA, thrive to this present day.
 Since its inception, ALSA has grown from a small student-initiated organization established in the ASEAN region to a prestigious legal entity that has attracted thousands of law school students all over Asia to learn, connect, and bond with each other.

 Early Beginnings in Yogyakarta